betaflight/betaflight.com/docs/development/manufacturer/manufacturer-design-guidelines.md

 #### 3.1.4.2 ADC Circuitry (e.g. for Current Sensors)

 Using ADC measurements on the flight controller to actively monitor current information from ESCs, or if using integral FC-PDB, minimizing noise on the circuit improves the accuracy and jitter of these signals.
-To reduce noise from current reading, instead of transfering voltage to FC, send current to FC then move RL Load resistor associated with INA31 onto FC with capacitor in parallel. https://www.ti.com/lit/ds/symlink/ina139.pdf
+To reduce noise from current reading, instead of transferring voltage to FC, send current to FC then move RL Load resistor associated with INA31 onto FC with capacitor in parallel. https://www.ti.com/lit/ds/symlink/ina139.pdf

 Ideally there should be a pair of bridgeable pads on the ESC in series with the load resistor so that with legacy FCs one can bridge it to include the resistor.
 Correspondingly on FCs we should have a 82K resistor (and parallel 100nF cap), again with series bridging pads which would be left unbridged when paired with legacy ESCs.